 “But First, Dessert” by J. Louise Nelle

 The Kentucky Arts Council, the state arts agency, supports EAT: A Literature + Photography Installation with state tax dollars and federal funding from the National Endowment for the Arts.

 “You Eat What You Are: The Act of Eating as a Form of Self Expression”

 Moderated by Executive Director Steve Hoffman

-This event is free and open to the public and presented with support from The Kentucky Humanities Council.
+This event was free and open to the public and presented with support from The Kentucky Humanities Council.